F1 cancels season-opening Australian GP amid virus concerns - WHIZ News

-MELBOURNE, Australia (AP) — As thousands of fans queued to get into the Australian Grand Prix for the first Formula One weekend of the season, the teams and drivers were packing up to leave.
+MELBOURNE, Australia (AP) — As thousands of fans queued to get into the Australian Grand Prix, seemingly unperturbed by the coronavirus pandemic, the Formula One teams and drivers were packing up to leave.

-Concern over the coronavirus left organizers with little choice Friday but to cancel the season-opening race, particularly after McLaren’s withdrawal because a team member tested positive for the COVID-19 illless and following heavy criticism from six-time world champion Lewis Hamilton.
+The rapid spread of the virus left organizers with little choice Friday but to cancel the season-opening race, particularly after McLaren withdrew because a team member tested positive for the COVID-19 illless and following heavy criticism from six-time world champion Lewis Hamilton.

-“It’s been a very fluid situation.
-I think we’ve made the right decisions,” F1 chairman Chase Carey said.
-“We’re all disappointed not to have it, but I think we’ve made the decision we had to made.”
+“It’s been a very fluid situation,” F1 chairman Chase Carey said.
+“We’re all disappointed not to have it, but I think we’ve made the decision we had to make.”

 Hamilton used the first official news conference with F1 drivers in Melbourne to say he was shocked that organizers planned to proceed with the Australian Grand Prix, which regularly attracts more than 300,000 people over four days.
 McLaren’s decision to withdraw was ultimately the catalyst for the cancellation.
 That person and 14 other McLaren team members have been placed in quarantine in a Melbourne hotel for 14 days.